ID Documents & Vital Records

 - Your request.

 - Applicable fees.
-(Most states charge less than $20 per copy for each type of vital record.)
+(Most states charge a nominal fee per copy for each type of vital record.)

 - Government-issued photo identification with a signature.
 (This applies to some states; not all).